 You recently got a new website with a shiny new look, a showcase of your products and services, a well-crafted Call to Action (CTA) button asking people to buy your products/services and all the reasons why people should choose you over your competitors.
 However, now what?

-Your website is your virtual office and a salesperson which is available 24/7.
-But, just having your office, or your website, would not bring revenue.
+Your website is your virtual office and a salesperson who is available 24/7.
+However, just having your office, or your website, would not bring revenue.
 Your website must perform certain duties.
-Some of these duties are:
+Some of these functions are:

 - Creating awareness of who you are and what you do

 - Driving new business